kennyta20/kennyta20/README.md

-## Hi there my name is Kenny Tapia 👋
+## Hi there, my name is Kenny Tapia 👋

 I'm a young data scientist passionate about finding innovative solutions, skilled in machine learning and analytics, and committed to continuous learning.